sharingcloud/docknv/README.md

   docknv schema generate

   # Freeze everything and rebuild
-  docknv schema export --build
+  docknv export --build

   # Start !
   docknv compose up
 ```

-You can reverse the operation and remove the modifications of the respective Dockerfiles and recreate a Compose file using the `docknv schema export-clean` command.
+You can reverse the operation and remove the modifications of the respective Dockerfiles and recreate a Compose file using the `docknv export --clean` command.

 ### Configuration syntax example - config.yml